Tap the text to show or hide reading controls.

 “Ah, this wasn’t on purpose.”

 While desperately staring down Do-min, Naru accidentally spilled his bubble tea.
-It was an accident he hadn’t planned.
+It was an accident he hadn’t even considered.
 Yes, it was definitely unexpected.

 Actually, it worked out great!

-Gyu-yeon’s attention snapped to Naru.
+Gyu-yeon’s attention instantly shifted to Naru.
 He helped him sit up so his clothes wouldn’t get soaked and called Seo-yeon, brushing his clothes with one hand.

-Naru, dazed by the gesture, sneered at Do-min as if to say he’d won.
+Naru, dazed as he received the gesture, sneered at Do-min as if to say he’d won.

 “Oh, is it your younger sibling, boss?
 Oh no. I’ll go get some tissues!”